Andrew Lloyd Webber: Early life

-Professional career
+Career

 Early years

 In 1965, when Lloyd Webber was a 17-year-old budding musical-theatre composer, he was introduced to the 20-year-old aspiring pop-song writer Tim Rice.
-Their first collaboration was The Likes of Us, a musical based on the true story of Thomas John Barnardo.
+Their first collaboration was The Likes of Us, an Oliver!-inspired musical based on the true story of Thomas John Barnardo.
 They produced a demo tape of that work in 1966, but the project failed to gain a backer.

 Although composed in 1965, The Likes of Us was not publicly performed until 2005, when a production was staged at Lloyd Webber's Sydmonton Festival.
 In 2008, amateur rights were released by the National Operatic and Dramatic Association (NODA) in association with the Really Useful Group.
 The first amateur performance was by a children's theatre group in Cornwall called "Kidz R Us".
 Stylistically, The Likes of Us is fashioned after the Broadway musical of the 1940s and 1950s; it opens with a traditional overture comprising a medley of tunes from the show, and the score reflects some of Lloyd Webber's early influences, particularly Richard Rodgers, Frederick Loewe, and Lionel Bart.
 In this respect, it is markedly different from the composer's later work, which tends to be either predominantly or wholly through-composed, and closer in form to opera.